 Reservations at Green Point are necessary during the summer.
 We booked our campground one hour after reservations opened in January, so we secured a much coveted ocean-side campsite and although we had an obstructed view (see above photo), we had the full benefit of the ocean sound and were even fortunate enough to had the remains of an old growth (approximately 600 years old) tree stump in our site!
 Noise does not transfer from site to site so it gives you a very secluded camping experience.
 The campground has a maximum stay policy of seven days – done to allow many to experience this unique and breathtaking landscape.
 It should be on everyone’s bucket list.

-The park also has a few other hidden gems tucked in it’s trees and we look forward to sharing them with you soon as they are worth the short drive and hike to take in their sites!
+The park also has a few other hidden gems tucked away in it’s trees.
+We look forward to sharing them with you as they are worth the drive and hike to take in their beauty!

-Please explore some further reading about the West Coast Trail and the Broken Group Islands – two areas we hope to one day be able to explore!
+Explore some further reading about the West Coast Trail and the Broken Group Islands.

 1. Parks Canada Information on the Broken Group Islands & the West Coast Trail